aaronkelton/chemturion.github.io/_posts/2017-09-06-rails-render.md

   end
 end
 {% endhighlight %}

+> `render template: "home/about.html"` also works, but not `render template: "home/about.haml"`

 I'm going to start being explicit in my controllers' `#render` methods.
 Similar to the testing mantra of "test until fear turns to boredom", I'm going to explicitly render until I'm comfortable with the obfuscated version.
 Only now will I not take any magic for granted, nor will I fail to understand what's *actually* happening.
 You might think that overriding the obfuscated render could produce unwanted side effects, and that would be a reason for not being explicit.
 But I'd argue that such an event would be yet another opportunity to better understand this method and how it relates to the rest of our application.